 - Charitable Trusts; and

 - Co-operative societies involved in the business of production.

-- No income ceiling is applicable for availing the loan.
+- No income ceiling is applicable for availing of the loan.

 - The loan facility applies only to new ventures and those who have not enjoyed and benefited from similar schemes in the past.

-- List of eligible activities: The loan is restricted to only activities specifically approved eliminating those that fall in the negative list.
+- List of eligible activities: The loan is restricted to only activities specifically approved eliminating those that fall on the negative list.

 - Approved List: